 and software programmer of this really good software knew what she was doing.
 The three modules are KnitWare Sweater Design, KnitWare Skirts and Shawls and KnitWare Basics.

 I emphasize "ORIGINAL CREATOR" because this software has been sold to another individual, Ada Lai, more about her later.
 The Knitware Design program was created by Janet Tombu in 1991.
 A gifted and talented mathematician, systems analyst, and computer programmer, Janet was also an avid knitter.
 In creating KnitWare, she combined her technical expertise and love of knitting.
 In early 2006, after 15 years of making the KnitWare Software Suite successful, Janet retired and sold the business.
 I had no issues dealing with Janet, she was always willing to help and was just a great person.

 WARNING: The new owner, Ada Lai, on the other hand, is pretty much the opposite and quite paranoid because she thinks everyone is trying to rip her off.
-She is quite rude, obstinate and has no interest in anything that you have to say.
+She is quite rude, obstinate and has no interest in anything that you have to say, she just assumes you are trying to steal from her and I have heard this consistently from many other people who have had run ins with her.
 I just really have nothing positive to say about her and I have heard the same complaints that I have from others, so it is not just me.
 She also is delusional as she touted to put DAK and Sweater Wizard out of business with this software, but has yet to program any upgrades or fix the any current issues with the software.